nacular/doodle/docs/themes.md

 # Themes
 --------

-Doodle apps can use `Theme`s to create a consistent look and behavior across their Views.
+Doodle apps can use [`Themes`](https://github.com/nacular/doodle/blob/master/Core/src/commonMain/kotlin/io/nacular/doodle/theme/Theme.kt#L16) to create a consistent look and behavior across their Views.
 Doodle has built-in support for a Native and Basic theme (which has a light and dark variant).
-The [`NativeTheme`]() styles controls like buttons, text fields, and scroll panels using the browser default styles and behaviors.
-The [`BasicTheme`]() provides a customizable foundation to further build on.
+The [`NativeTheme`](https://github.com/nacular/doodle/blob/master/Browser/src/jsMain/kotlin/io/nacular/doodle/theme/native/NativeTheme.kt#L47) styles controls like buttons, text fields, and scroll panels using the browser default styles and behaviors.
+The [`BasicTheme`](https://github.com/nacular/doodle/blob/master/Themes/src/commonMain/kotlin/io/nacular/doodle/theme/basic/BasicTheme.kt#L76) provides a customizable foundation to further build on.

 ```doodle
 {